SAP-samples/btp-setup-automator/usecases/other/discoverycenter/4000-kyma-identity-management/README.md

 # Instructions for running SAP Discovery Center Mission in btp-setup-automator

 The [btp-setup-automator](https://github.com/SAP-samples/btp-setup-automator) is an open source project to help developers setting-up their SAP BTP accounts quickly via various command line interfaces.
-The current script was designed to setup the account and spin up the application which is used by the Discovery Center Mission, [Develop a Multitenant Extension Application in SAP BTP, Kyma Runtime](https://discovery-center.cloud.sap/missiondetail/3683/3726/).
+The current script was designed to setup the account and spin up the application which is used by the Discovery Center Mission, [Enrich a Kyma based multitenant application with additional identity features](https://discovery-center.cloud.sap/missiondetail/4000/4207/).

 The script will create a subaccount with the necessary entitlements and deploy the Easy Franchise application in the SAP BTP Kyma Environment.
 The following services and subscriptions are created: